RayyanAbzal/SaaS-Fashion-AI-App/README.md

 ## Getting Started

 1. Install dependencies: `npm install`
-2. Configure Firebase in `src/services/firebase.ts`
+2. Configure Supabase (see `SUPABASE_SETUP.md` for detailed instructions):
+   - Create a Supabase project
+   - Run the SQL scripts to create database tables
+   - Create storage buckets for images
+3. Create a `.env` file with your Supabase credentials
-3. Add your OpenAI API key to `app.json`
+4. (Optional) Add your OpenAI API key to `.env` for AI features
-4. Run: `npx expo start`
+5. Run: `npx expo start -c`

 ## Tech Stack